When it comes to character action, the old advice is still the best advice: Show, don’t tell.

 Our friend Suit turns back to the bar without a glance at Biker.
 He returns to his Zima, sipping slowly, savoring.
 He even closes his eyes.

-Biker, momentarily stunned by Suit’s actions, doesn’t know what just happened.
+Biker, momentarily stunned by Suit’s action, doesn’t know what just happened.
 He only knows it makes him mad.
 He grips Suit’s shoulder harder, leans in closer.
 “You disrespectin’ me?”

 Suit, apparently oblivious to the iron grip on his shoulder, looks to the bartender.
 “Get this man his beer.”